 Fix 1: Use the Windows Store Troubleshooter

-Microsft has a dedicated troubleshooter software for its Store.
+Microsft has dedicated troubleshooter software for its Store.
 So go ahead, download the Troubleshooter app for Windows Store and install it on your PC.
 Launch it and follow the on-screen instructions.
 The software should find and rectify the issue.

 Fix 2: Use the Built-in Windows Utility Tool